People with a severe mental impairment discount or exemption

 To apply for an exemption, please complete our form.
 You’ll need to know your Council Tax account number.

-Please note, in addition to your application, we need your doctor to complete the doctor’s supporting letter for a person with a mental impairment.
+Along with your application, we need your doctor to complete the doctor’s supporting letter for a person with a mental impairment.

 If you need any help with completing the form, please contact us.